milinddeore/logits-website/_posts/2020-09-15-history-of-biometric-verification.md

 - In 1858 [William James Herschel](https://en.wikipedia.org/wiki/Sir_William_Herschel%2c_2nd_Baronet), a British administrator in India used Fingerprints.
 Having been put in charge of building roads in Bengal, he had his subcontractors sign contracts with their fingers.
 That was an early form of biometric authentication and a sure way of being able to find them more quickly if they defaulted.

-- At the end of the 19th century, [Bertillon](https://www.nlm.nih.gov/exhibition/visibleproofs/galleries/technologies/bertillon.html), a French police officer, took the first steps in scientific policing.He used body measurements taken of specific anatomical characteristics to **identify reoffending criminals**, a technique that often proved successful.
+- At the end of the 19th century, [Bertillon](https://www.nlm.nih.gov/exhibition/visibleproofs/galleries/technologies/bertillon.html), a French police officer, took the first steps in scientific policing.
+He used body measurements taken of specific anatomical characteristics to **identify reoffending criminals**, a technique that often proved successful.

 - French police in Paris (préfecture de police) started to initiate this process in 1888 with its Forensic Identification Unit (mugshot and anthropometry).
 Four prints were instituted in 1894, and ten prints were added in 1904.